speshori/Team-Project-1---IS-601/GitCommandsandTerminology.md

 A commit takes the current state of the given contents, saves it locally in the working directory and can take a message to describe the changes.
 *git commit* -m "Description of changes"

+## Merge
+Takes changes from staged commits and merges them from one branch to another.
+*git merge* otherRepo
+This will take the updated commit from otherRepo and merge them onto the current branch you are on